 DIVIDE: Here also you will be prompted to select the angle of the array and then another corner for array fill.
 Dynamically click at a point in the drawing area, this rectangular area from the base point to point of selection will act as the area within which array will be created.

-Now in next prompts, select the number of rows and columns and objects will get fitted within this rectangular region.
+Now in the next prompts, select the number of rows and columns and objects will get fitted within this rectangular region.

 Do you have questions related to this tip?
 Let me know in comments below.